GowriPriyankaM/Product-Landing-Page/README.md

       git add file-name
       ```

       This command adds all modified and new files for commit.
-If you want to add specific files, replace "file-name" with the file names.
+Here, replace "file-name" with the file names.

       Next, commit your changes with a descriptive commit message.